awfultie/Plus2/README.md

 *   `scripts/`: Contains the Node.js build script (`build.js`).
 *   `manifest.json`: The base manifest file for the extension.
 The build script modifies it for each browser's specific requirements.

+For detailed information about the modular architecture and code organization, see [MODULAR-STRUCTURE.md](MODULAR-STRUCTURE.md).

 ## Features

 Here's a breakdown of the key features offered by Plus 2: